-- 45. The Summative CCA will normally comprise of no less than 10 stations. - 46.
-The pass standard for the CCA shall be determined using standard setting (using recognised methods).
-The pass standard will normally be determined by the borderline regression method. - 47.
+46. The Summative CCA will normally be comprised of no less than 10 stations.

+- 47. The pass standard for the CCA shall be determined using standard setting (using recognised methods).
+The pass standard will normally be determined by the borderline regression method. - 48.
 In regard to the standard setting methods referred to in the above paragraph, it may not be statistically reliable to choose the method listed, given the variables (e.g. cohort size) of the particular assessment in question.
-In these cases an alternative, recognised, method would be selected to suit the variables of the assessment.
+In these cases an alternative, recognised, method would be selected to suit the variables of the assessment. - 49.
 Candidates will be given a mark out of 100 for each station, calculated to one decimal place.
-These marks will be added together and converted to a percentage to give the overall numerical mark for the CCA, which is then calculated to one decimal place. (e.g. 51.15 will be rounded up to 51.2 and 51.14 will be rounded down to 51.1).

-48. In order to attain the pass standard, candidates are required to achieve the numerical passmark for the examination as well as pass 65% of stations (rounded to the nearest whole number).
+These marks will be added together and converted to a percentage to give the overall numerical mark for the CCA, which is then calculated to one decimal place. (e.g. 51.15 will be rounded up to 51.2 and 51.14 will be rounded down to 51.1). - 50.
+In order to attain the pass standard, candidates are required to achieve the numerical passmark for the examination as well as pass 65% of stations (rounded to the nearest whole number).
 For a 10 station CCA, students must pass at least 7 (rounded from 6.5) stations.
-For example, if, after applying the percentage calculation, the resulting number of stations is 6.49 then this will be rounded down to 6, and if the resulting number of stations is 6.50 this will be rounded up to 7.

-- A (Acceptable): competent the numerical passmark or above and pass at least 65% of stations - U (Unacceptable): not yet competent below the numerical passmark and/or fail more than 35% of stations
+For example, if, after applying the percentage calculation, the resulting number of stations is 6.49 then this will be rounded down to 6, and if the resulting number of stations is 6.50 this will be rounded up to 7. - 51.
+Candidates at the end of the year will be graded as follows: - A (Acceptable): competent attained the numerical passmark or above and pass at least 65% of stations - U (Unacceptable): not yet competent below the numerical passmark and/or fail more than 35% of stations